fanhubgt/StreamEPS/README.md

 Introduction
 -----------------------
 This is an open source event stream processing system based on [s4.io](http://s4.io).
 S4 is a general-purpose, distributed, scalable, partially fault-tolerant, plug-gable platform that allows programmers to easily develop applications for processing continuous unbounded streams of data.
-This project is based on the event processing language depicted by Opter Etzion et al.
+This event processing project is modeled based on the event processing model depicted by Opter Etzion et al.

 Features
 --------------------------